-The distance between Toronto and Detroit is approximately 206.49 miles, or 332.24 kilometers.
-The average travel time for a train between these two cities is around 23 hours, although the absolute fastest you could get there is 23 hours and 15 minutes.
+The distance between Toronto and Detroit is approximately 206 miles, or 332 kilometers.
+The average train journey between these two cities takes 23 hours,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 Trains from Toronto to Detroit are the most crowded on Monday.
 Tickets also tend to be more expensive then.
 If you are looking for a great deal on your train tickets or just want extra room to stretch out, consider traveling on Wednesday instead, as it tends to be the least crowded day of the week.